dantrim/htt_tp_fw/tb/README.md

  └──test_config/
 ```

-The layout of the `tb` directory is illustrated in the above schematic (produced from a reducted `tree` command).
+The layout of the `tb` directory is illustrated in the above schematic (produced from a reduced `tree` command).
 Below a brief description
 is given of each of the `tb` sub-directories.

 ### tb/default_makefiles